TheJacksonLaboratory/hpo-web/README.md

 + Run the hpo-web application.
 This step will launch the application in the local web container and make it available through the web browser

         ./gradlew bootRun
+        * if you are looking to use the grails console provide argument `-Dgrails.console=true`

 + To open the application site launch the browser and go to